Author's walk with Ian Hoskins - From Bennelong Point to Barangaroo

 Led by acclaimed Sydney author and historian, Dr Ian Hoskins, this small group walk (max.
-8 people) takes you from some of Sydney’s oldest places to its newest.
+8 people), takes you from some of Sydney’s oldest places to its newest.
 We start at Bennelong Point, site of the world-renowned Sydney Opera House, and named after the Wongal man who lived there among the British colonists in the 1790s.
-We walk across Circular Quay, through the Rocks / Tallawoladah and Millers Point to end at Barangaroo, named after the formidable Gameraigal / Cammeraygal woman who remained wary of the colonists, and now home to Sydney’s most controversial developments.
+We walk across Circular Quay, through the Rocks / Tallawoladah and Millers Point to end at Barangaroo, named after the formidable Gameraigal / Cammeraygal woman, Bennelong’s wife, who remained wary of the colonists.
+Barangaroo is now home to Sydney’s most controversial developments.

 Ian walks by appointment on Sunday afternoons (maximum 8 people) between 2PM and 5PM.
 Cost is $130pp min.
 4 and $120pp – between 5 – 8.